petersbingham/dae-py-relay-controller/ReadMe.txt

 Change Log:
+1.3 - setup.py package installer added
+1.2 - Linux support added.
 1.1 - Fixed serial not being flagged as close on disconnect and failure to ensure disconnection on a reconnect.
-1.2 - Linux support added.